Download lectures, featured speakers, interviews and more

-Access and play educational audio and video on your iPod, iPhone, iPad, Mac or PC
+Access educational audio and video on your iPod, iPhone, iPad, Mac or Windows Machine

 iTunes U FAQ